MitchChan/FDA-Accelerated-Approvals-Exploration/Readme.md

 3. Store the data being pulled from OpenFDA

-    Set requests per minute and delay for the max limit from OpenFDA If response code is returned 200, then the records will be pulled.
+    Set requests per minute and delay for the max limit from OpenFDA.
+    If response code is returned 200, then the records will be pulled.
 If needed, additional data will be pulled at a delay to ensure all data is pulled given the pull limitations per minute.

 4. Check and normalize the JSON data to be ingested into a pandas dataframe